quadbio/VoxHunt/README.md

 genes_use <- variable_genes('E13', 300)$gene
 vox_map <- voxel_map(seurat_object, genes_use=genes_use)
 plot_map(vox_map)
-plot_map(vox_map, view='slice')
 ```
 Here, we select the 300 most variable features from the E13.5 mouse brain ISH data and use them to calculate similarity maps for your organoid cells.
-We then plot these maps in the saggital view and as coronal sections.
+We then plot these maps in the saggital view.

 If you want to find out more about VoxHunt's functionality, have a look into our [vignette](http://htmlpreview.github.io/?https://github.com/quadbiolab/VoxHunt/blob/master/vignettes/getting_started.html).